 Everyone hated Peterson because he wasn't Christian.
 He a Methodist, the saints would say.
 Peterson explained the people's miracles "like a doctor."
 He also possessed a sadistic bedside manner.
 To the Kilroys, he said, "I hope you have other children, because John's testicles are infected.
 If he lives through the encephalitis, he'll be sterile."
 To the Georges he smirked, before adding, "You should probably call a veterinarian."

-John was fifteen when Lucy became a demoniac.
+John was 15 when Lucy became a demoniac.
 Her main powers, so far as John could tell, were growling like a dog and seducing the saints.
 Though the saints were terrified of Lucy, John thought she was acting.
 He sensed a trace of smirk when she was growling, and to him her ability to seduce men seemed more natural than supernatural.
 He once overheard Brothers Filmore and Black talk about Lucy's "devil growls and heavenly titties."
 Then came the mumps, and the rest of the summer was blank in his mind.
 By the time John came to his senses, Lucy had come to hers.

 John's recovery left him with a broken series of memories about that fateful summer.
 He was sure about few things.
-Before the encephalitis he was 16, now he was seventeen.
+Before the encephalitis he was 16, now he was 17 years old.
 Before it, he was young and single, now he was married.
 Before it, he was unable to even look a girl in the eye, now he had frequent intercourse with Lucy—or at least she had frequent intercourse with him.
-The clearer his mind became, the more he realized that mumps had changed him forever.
+The clearer his mind became, the more he realized mumps had changed him forever.

 Most miraculous, however, was Lucy's transformation.
 Before John's encephalitis, she was an unmarried demoniac, now she was in her right mind, happily married, and pregnant.
 John had Reverend Jeremiah Posh to thank for that miracle.